gtumedei/irs-project/docs/report.md

 ## Introduction

-The Intelligent Robotic Systems course includes a number of laboratory sessions in which students approach the design of robot controllers using the scientific method, testing their implementations in a simulated environment.
-While robot simulators offer a number of advantages, they are a result of an abstraction, that only preserves the most relevant aspects of the physical environment and agent.
+The Intelligent Robotic Systems course includes a number of laboratory sessions in which students approach the design of robot controllers using the scientific method and testing their implementations in a simulated environment.
+While robot simulators offer a number of advantages, they are the result of an abstraction, that only preserves the most relevant aspects of the physical environment and agent.
 The goal of this project is to compare the experience of programming a robot controller in a simulated environment against a real world one.
 To do this, we set out to find a good robot kit that enables us to implement a series of control programs, similar to the ones created in laboratory.
-As in that case, we are going to apply a scientific approach, by formulating hypotheses, checking them against actual behaviors and making adjustments when needed.
+As in that case, we are going to apply a scientific approach to development and testing, by formulating hypotheses, checking them against actual behaviors and making adjustments when needed.

 The initial plan is to complete the implementation of four behaviors: wandering, line following, obstacle avoidance and phototaxis.
 We are then going to combine them in order to create slightly more complex, multi-behavior control programs.
 The actual outcome depends on the hardware characteristics of the robot kit we will choose, along with challenges that may arise in a real environment and cannot be predicted in the preliminary stages (e.g. sensor noise).

 ## Choosing the robot kit

 The first step to carry out the project is to choose a robot kit with the required features to implement the aforementioned behaviors.
-The obvious choice would be to use a foot-bot similar to the one simulated in ARGoS.
+The obvious solution would be to use a foot-bot, in order to have the same robot as the one in ARGoS, the simulator we used in laboratory.
 Unfortunately, due to the high price tag of similarly equipped robots, we had to settle for a more economic, consumer-oriented solution.
-As a consequence, the selected kit will inevitably have some hardware limitations that will influence the behaviors implementation, defining what can and can't be done in the project.
+As a consequence, the selected kit will inevitably have some hardware limitations that will influence the implementation of behaviors, defining what can and can't be done in the project.

 ### Requirements

-To identify the robot kit to choose, we have started by defining a set of features that a it must match in order to be a valid candidate.
+To identify the robot kit to pick, we initially defined a set of features that it must match in order to be a valid candidate.

-- **Reasonably priced**: since this is a self-funded project, the cost to purchase the kit should not exceed 100€ so that it can a viable solution for similar activities made by other students
+- **Reasonably priced**: since this is a self-funded project, the cost to purchase the kit should not exceed 100€; this also makes it a viable solution for similar activities made by other students
-- **Preferably equipped with two wheels**: any other solution involves the usage of more than two motors, thus increasing the price and making any movement related code harder to write
+- **Preferably equipped with two wheels**: any solution that involves the usage of more than two motors increases the price and makes any movement-related code harder to write
 - **Presence of ultrasonic sensor**: since obstacle avoidance is the main behavior that the robot must be able to adopt as the project goal, this sensor is indispensable
-- **Preferably equipped with some light sensors**: not mandatory, but it opens up to interesting behaviors such as combining obstacle avoidance and light chasing
+- **Preferably equipped with some light sensors**: not mandatory, but opens up the possibility to create a phototaxis behavior, that can then be combined with obstacle avoidance
-- **Programmable in a known language**: the main complexities when dealing with a robot acting in a real environment lie in the physical limitations of both the agent and its surroundings.
-Therefore, using an already known programming language gives a certain level of confidence that anomalies are related to the physical environment and not to the development one
+- **Programmable in a known language**: using an already known programming language speeds up the implementation and gives a certain level of confidence that anomalies are related to the physical environment and/or agent and not to the development one
 - **Presence of documentation to support programming**: the development phase is going to be much straightforward if the robot is based on a well documented and/or popular board
-- **Good level of modularity**: the more the kit is modular, the more possibilities open up, from buying replacement parts in case of damage to the existing ones, to adding sensors and actuators and implementing new, complex controllers
+- **Good level of modularity**: the more the kit is modular, the more possibilities open up, from buying replacement parts in case of damage to the existing ones, to adding sensors and actuators and implementing new, more complex controllers

 ### The market of programmable robot kits

 <table>
   <thead>
     <tr>
+      <th style="width: 10%"></th>
-      <th style="width: 33%">Kit</th>
+      <th style="width: 30%">Kit</th>
-      <th style="width: 33%">Pros</th>
+      <th style="width: 30%">Pros</th>
-      <th style="width: 33%">Cons</th>
+      <th style="width: 30%">Cons</th>
     </tr>
   </thead>
   <tbody>
     <tr>
+      <td>1</td>
       <td>
         <strong>Makeblock mBot Kit</strong><br>
         <a href="https://amzn.to/3lsxlnw">https://amzn.to/3lsxlnw</a><br>